eucalyptus/euca-demo/doc/setup-poc5-manual.md

     mount /var/lib/eucalyptus
     ```

-2. (CLC)  Configure additional disk storage for the Cloud Controller
+2. (CLC+UFS+MC)  Configure additional disk storage for the Cloud Controller

     As we only have 2 physical disks to work with, for the CLC, use of the second disk is best
     suited to keeping the PostgreSQL transaction logs separate from all other disk activity, due to